Wednesday, January 2, 2013

 Title:

-Pretty stupid and not related to the storyline at all.
+Pretty stupid and not related to the storyline.
 I'm sure something better could be chosen with one of the main protagonists being named Slaughterhouse.

 Cover:

-Not very imaginative and also not related to the story at all as nobody gets shot in their eye through the sunglasses.
+Not very imaginative and also unrelated to the story, as nobody gets shot in the eye through the sunglasses.

 She laughed and swiveled in her chair, recrossing her legs.
 My eyes drifted to her skirt and shifting thighs.
 I reflected on how automatically men respond to visual stimuli and how adept women are at choreographing that response.